The Perceiver Resampler: A Deep Dive into Visual Information Bottlenecks

 ax.add_patch(output_box)

-fontsize=9, weight='bold', color='darkgreen')
+fontsize=12, weight='bold', color='darkgreen')

-# Arrow from FF to output
+# Arrow from FF loop to output

-arrowprops=dict(arrowstyle='->', lw=2, color='green'))
+arrowprops=dict(arrowstyle='->', lw=2.5, color='green'))

 plt.tight_layout()